Pur1st2EpicONE/Chronos/README.md

 ## Validation

 The **channel** field must be present.
 It supports values such as telegram, email, or stdout, and these are case-insensitive.
-If an unknown channel is provided, the service returns **ErrUnsupportedChannel** with a 400 status code.
+If an unknown channel is provided, the service returns **ErrUnsupportedChannel** (see [Error mapping](#Error-mapping-and-error-codes)).

 For the **message** field, the maximum length is enforced through **[MaxMessageLength](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/models/models.go#L40)**.
-If the length exceeds this constant, it results in **ErrMessageTooLong** with a 400 status code.
+If the length exceeds this constant, it results in **ErrMessageTooLong**.
 If the message is empty, the server saves a placeholder character ("ㅤ" — U+3164 Hangul Filler) to ensure compatibility with channels like Telegram that do not allow empty bodies.

 The **send_at** field must be provided.
 It needs to parse correctly as RFC3339 format, with examples of valid values including "2026-01-09T02:14:00Z" or "2026-01-09T04:14:00+02:00".
-If parsing fails, the service returns **ErrInvalidSendAt** with a 400 status code.
-Additionally, the send_at time must not be in the past, which would trigger **ErrSendAtInPast** with a 400 status code, and it must not be too far in the future—specifically, no greater than one year from now—or it will return **ErrSendAtTooFar** with a 400 status code.
+If parsing fails, the service returns **ErrInvalidSendAt**.
+Additionally, the send_at time must not be in the past, which would trigger **ErrSendAtInPast**, and it must not be too far in the future—specifically, no greater than one year from now—or it will return **ErrSendAtTooFar**.

 When the **channel** is set to email, additional validations apply.
-The **send_to** field must be non-empty, or it will return **ErrMissingSendTo** with a 400 status code.
-The **subject** must be present, triggering **ErrMissingEmailSubject** with a 400 status code if missing.
-The subject length is limited by **[MaxSubjectLength](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/models/models.go#L39)**, and exceeding this leads to **ErrEmailSubjectTooLong** with a 400 status code.
-Each recipient in send_to must be a valid email address, otherwise **ErrInvalidEmailFormat** is returned with a 400 status code.
-Finally, each recipient's length is capped by **[MaxEmailLength](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/models/models.go#L38)**, resulting in **ErrRecipientTooLong** with a 400 status code if exceeded.
+The **send_to** field must be non-empty, or it will return **ErrMissingSendTo**.
+The **subject** must be present, triggering **ErrMissingEmailSubject** if missing.
+The subject length is limited by **[MaxSubjectLength](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/models/models.go#L39)**, and exceeding this leads to **ErrEmailSubjectTooLong**.
+Each recipient in send_to must be a valid email address, otherwise **ErrInvalidEmailFormat** is returned.
+Finally, each recipient's length is capped by **[MaxEmailLength](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/models/models.go#L38)**, resulting in **ErrRecipientTooLong** if exceeded.

 ⚠️ Note: Some numeric limits, such as **MaxMessageLength**, are defined in the codebase; refer to **[internal/models](internal/models/models.go)** for the concrete values.